max0xff/drmzn-todo-app/README.md

 ### State

 The state is nested object.
-It has tree like structure and represents the data model of our app.
-Cannot be mutated and can be updated only with dispatch action by Controller.
+It has a tree like structure and represents the data model of our app.
+Cannot be mutated and can be updated only with dispatch action by the controller.
 Redux Store holds our State.
 The store is initialized on startup and is passed to controllers.
-Render is subscribed to Store.
+The Render is subscribed to the Store.

 ### View